 The courses in this program can be transferred in full to the BSc in Agricultural/Food Business Management program at the University of Alberta.
-Refer to University of Alberta calendar for the complete listing of courses under the Faculty of Agricultural, Life and Environmental Sciences.
+Refer to University of Alberta calendar for the complete listing of courses under the Faculty of Agriculture, Forestry, and Home Economics.

-- 1. Minimum average of 60% with no mark below 50% in:

 - a.
-Biology 30
+Biology 30 b.

-- b.
 Chemistry 30

 - c.
 ELA 30-1

+- C. ELA 50-1

 - d.
-Mathematics 30 (Pure)
+Mathematics 30 (Pure) e.

-- e.
 Subject from Group A, B, C or D (See "Alberta Grade 12 Course Groups," page 8)